Do you have a car that you maybe only use part-time? Do you travel for work or even work from home?

 I’ve made approximately $2,000 in profit over the last month.

 What Type of Research or Learning Curve Is Required for Car Sharing?

 It’s not difficult to learn at all.
 Most people with a regular 9 to 5 job can participate in this side hustle.

-You should focus on the guest experience and try to generate stellar 5-star reviews.
+You should focus on the guest experience and generate stellar 5-star reviews.
 Everything else will follow.

 Here are some ways to offer amazing customer service with car sharing:

 * Clean and safe vehicles.
-I pride myself in offering super clean and well-maintained vehicles.
-Clients want to know they can trust who they’re renting from, and don’t want to have to worry about the day-to-day issues.
+I pride myself on offering super clean and well-maintained vehicles.
+Clients want to know they can trust who they’re renting from and don’t want to worry about day-to-day issues.

 * Unique and special extras.
 From wireless hotspots to post-trip cleaning packages.
 Extras are additional services that guests can purchase directly from the hosts.
 Offering these special perks show you’re willing to go above and beyond for the customer.

 * Be accommodating.
 Travel plans change.
 I always try to accept time and location changes.
 Be flexible, and you will be rewarded for your efforts.

 The Turo vehicle requirements are available here.
 There are no salvage or ‘branded’ titles allowed.